Republicanism in the United States: Virtue and patriotism

-The commitment of Patriots to republican values was a key intellectual foundation of the American Revolution.
+The commitment of Patriots to republican values of the era was a key intellectual foundation of the American Revolution.
 In particular, the key was Patriots' intense fear of political corruption and the threat it posed to liberty.
 Bernard Bailyn states, "The fact that the ministerial conspiracy against liberty had risen from corruption was of the utmost importance to the colonists."
 In 1768 to 1773 newspaper exposés such as John Dickinson's series of "Letters from a Farmer in Pennsylvania" (1767–68) were widely reprinted and spread American disgust with British corruption.
 The patriot press provided emphasized British corruption, mismanagement, and tyranny.
 Britain was increasingly portrayed as corrupt and hostile and that of a threat to the very idea of democracy; a threat to the established liberties that colonists enjoyed and to colonial property rights.
 The greatest threat to liberty was thought by many to be corruption – not just in London but at home as well.
 The colonists associated it with luxury and, especially, inherited aristocracy, which they condemned.
 Historian J.G.A.
 Pocock argues that Republicanism explains the American Revolution in terms of virtuous Republican resistance to British imperial corruption.

 Historian Sarah Purcell studied the sermons preached by the New England patriot clergy in 1774–1776.
 They stirred up a martial spirit justified war against England.
 The preachers cited New England's Puritan history in defense of freedom, blamed Britain's depravity and corruption for the necessity of armed conflict.
 The sermons called on soldiers to behave morally and in a "manly" disciplined fashion.
-The rhetoric not only encouraged heavy enlistment, but helped create the intellectual climate the Patriots needed to fight a civil war.
+The rhetoric not only encouraged heavy enlistment but helped create the intellectual climate the Patriots needed to fight a civil war.
 Historian Thomas Kidd argues that during the Revolution active Christians linked their religion to republicanism.
 He states, "With the onset of the revolutionary crisis, a major conceptual shift convinced Americans across the theological spectrum that God was raising up America for some special purpose."
 Kidd further argues that "new blend of Christian and republican ideology led religious traditionalists to embrace wholesale the concept of republican virtue."